onesevengraphix/website/team.md

 # Meet The Team

-We are a team of graphic designers and a web developer that can help your website at any stage of it's growth.
+We are a team of multimedia artists and a web developer that can help your website at any stage of it's growth.